 “We are not alone,” says Hershberger.
 “We have a talented team of welders, machine operators, painters and assemblers led by our shop foreman, Dave Nolt.
 Together they take the CAD designs and bend and weld them into reality.”

 “While we document current designs and look for areas of improvement,” Tyler Martikainen-Watcke states, “our most important job is to customize our products to meet our customer’s requirements.
-I use a lot of the sheet metal tools in Alibre Design, which
+I use a lot of the sheet metal tools in Alibre Design, which are nice to have in a software package that is this affordable.”

 The designers at Stoltz set up modular designs of sub-assemblies that can be customized to meet their customer’s requirements.
 Their heavy duty construction style and ability to react quickly to customer demands are quickly making the company an industry leader in the farming and construction industries.